 An especially intriguing story is Robinson's familial history of rancher, Jim Anderson McCampbell.
 A past resident of Alabama then living in Goliad County, Texas.
-Sometime near the end of the Civil War, McCampbell bought 2,000 or more acres of ranchland in southern Live Oak County sometime in the 1800s.
-This property became home to the small community of Anna Rose.
+Sometime near the end of the Civil War, McCampbell bought 2,000 or more acres of ranchland in southern Live Oak County during the 1800s.
+This property became his home near the small community of Anna Rose.

-Tom and Zella's family to Live Oak County where they raised their family on the ranch.
+James McCampbell later brought Tom and Zella's family to Live Oak County where they raised their family on the ranch.
 They called him Uncle Jim.
-Tom raised cattle, horses, watermelon, and corn.
-McCampbell set up a school for their children and other children living near Anna Rose.
-At a later time there were two schools, one black and another for Mexican and whites.
-They were known as the Anna Rose Common School District.
+Tom raised cattle, horses, watermelons, and corn.
+A school served their children and neighboring children living near Anna Rose.
+At a later time there were two schools, one black and another for Mexicans and whites.
+The schools were known as the Anna Rose Common School District.
 By 1944, it consolidated with George West Independent School District where there was no longer segregation.

-In A Little Corner of Texas, David Robinson, a descendant of Jesse Robinson, one of Texas Original Three Hundred and an original Texas Ranger, writes about his very brief encounter with Tom Weston before his death.
+In A Little Corner of Texas, David Robinson writes about his friendship with Nob and his brief encounter with Tom Weston before his death.

-Sometime after McCampbell’s death, David’s father, Alfred, the son of Jesse Robinson, helped Tom find Judge McCampbell’s will deeding the land to Tom and Zella as promised.
-The promise for the property was that they take care of McCampbell who was ill for a long time until his death.
-During the Robinson’s visit with Tom much later, David remembers Tom’s speaking warm heartedly about his Cherokee heritage.
+Sometime after McCampbell’s death, David’s father, Alfred, helped Tom find Judge McCampbell’s will deeding the land to Tom, Zella and heirs as promised.
+The promise for the property included taking care of McCampbell who was ill for a long time until his death.
+During Robinson’s visit with Tom much later, David remembers Tom’s speaking warm heartedly about his Cherokee heritage.
 Robinson says Tom “was well respected – a man of the old school".

 Hudson, Richard and Janis.
 Live Oak County, Images of America.
 Arcadia Publishing, Charleston, South Carolina.
 2013.
 21.